Mckings1/mckings/README.md

 <p aligh="left">

-  I'm Gomina Maryam, a Front End developer that loves buliding responsive and scalable web apps.
+  I'm Maryam, a Front End developer that loves buliding responsive and scalable web apps.

   💡 &nbsp;I like to explore new trends and learn new technologies. </br>
   🌱 &nbsp;I work with reactjs, nextjs, chakra ui, typescript, tailwindcss and more...</br>